DenDrummer/D-Pad_mods/README.txt

 		This results in it being loaded as a mod which also loads all litemods in the mods folder.
 		These mods will have (LiteMod) after their name in the 3 files.
 		Download the installer from here: http://www.liteloader.com/download#snapshot_11220
-		After you did that run the installer and EXTRACT liteloader to the mods folder.
+		After you did that, run the installer and EXTRACT liteloader to the mods folder.

 	1.6: Plugins
 		These are mods and plugins that are only required on the serverside and not clientside.